CONSTRUCTION UPDATE: SPRING 2019

 Northbound U.S.1 Reconstruction, Widening Underway on U.S.1, Street Road Ramps

 Spring 2019 – With a new traffic pattern in place on U.S. 1 that shifts vehicles to the west, construction is underway this spring to reconstruct and widen the northbound side of the highway between Old Lincoln Highway and the Neshaminy exit.

-Access to and from properties located on both sides of U.S. 1 will be maintained during construction.
-Properties along the northbound side will be accessible via a right turn lane that was established on the northbound side of the work zone or from Street Road.
-Properties along the southbound side of U.S. 1 remain accessible via U.S. 1, Street Road, or the southbound ramp to Street Road.
+Access to and from properties located on both sides of U.S. 1 is being maintained during construction.
+Properties along the northbound side are accessible via a right turn lane that was established on the northbound side of the work zone, or from Street Road (Route 132).
+Properties along the southbound side of U.S. 1 remain accessible via U.S. 1, Street Road, or the southbound ramp to Street Road.)

-Traffic normally using these ramps is being directed to the existing ramps to and from U.S. 1 on the westbound side of Street Road.
+Traffic normally using the now-closed ramps is being directed to the existing ramps to and from U.S. 1 on the westbound side of Street Road.
 A temporary, signalized intersection has been installed at the base of those ramps to facilitate access to and from eastbound Street Road.

 Current construction on the $94 million project (RC1) is the first of three PennDOT contracts (RC2, RC3) that will improve more than four miles of U.S. 1 from Old Lincoln Highway in Bensalem Township through Langhorne Borough and Langhorne Manor to north of the Route 413 Interchange in Middletown Township, Bucks County, over the next eight-plus years.
 In addition, PennDOT in 2014 completed $14.8 million in improvements at the U.S. 1/Maple Avenue Interchange in Middletown Township as part of their overall initiative to modernize and upgrade the U.S. 1 corridor in Bucks County.